urschrei/hexcover/README.md

 ## Examples
 There's an example [notebook](hexcover.ipynb), and a sample output [GeoJSON file](coverage.geojson) showing the result of covering the [Crystal Palace Transmitting Station](https://en.wikipedia.org/wiki/Crystal_Palace_transmitting_station) with 100-metre hexagons.

+# Input Coordinates
+A **projected** coordinate system must be used.
+Don't give input in e.g. WGS84

 # Requirements
 `Shapely` >= 1.6.3